Image: Francisco Galarza

 "I wanted to network with people whose work I found interesting and I wanted my work to have more social impact.
 So, I started networking with local third sector organisations and community groups and finding ways that we could collaborate with them to provide services that helped a different client group.

 "Not only did I start enjoying my existing job much more, it also gave me the kind of experience I wanted to have on my CV.
-This was a total game changer when it came to looking for my next job, as it gave me clarity on what I really wanted and experiences that I could talk passionately about with potential employers." – Matt ( June 2015 Career Change Launch Pad participant)
+This was a total game changer when it came to looking for my next job, as it gave me clarity on what I really wanted and experiences that I could talk passionately about with potential employers." – Matt (Career Change Launch Pad participant)